 I was diagnosed with prostate cancer three years ago.
-I had had an accident riding my mountain bike in the local wood and ended up the next day, after waking up in the night weeing blood, in the urology ward of my local hospital .
-I was initially seen by a consultant urologist, appropriately and unfortunately called Mr. Peter Idle.
+I had had an accident riding my mountain bike in the local wood and ended up the next day, after waking up in the night weeing blood, in the urology ward of my local hospital.
+I was initially seen by a consultant urologist appropriately and unfortunately called Mr. Peter Idle.
 All consultants are addressed as ‘mister’, just like in the Forsyth Saga.
-I expect they routinely refer to individuals who have found disfavour with them as cads, bounders, even ‘the absolute limit’.
+I expect they routinely refer to patients and underlings who have found disfavour with them as cads, bounders, even ‘the absolute limit’.
 Because of my age, in my late 60s, some found the circumstances that led me to being hospitalised with a ruptured kidney as rather amusing, but while they had me in their clutches I had a digital examination of my prostate.
 What they found led to me having a biopsy a couple of months later when I had recovered from the kidney injury and the eventual diagnosis of prostate cancer.

 Prostate cancer is designated with a score that indicates the volume and aggressiveness or otherwise of the tumour or tumours.
 It is then awarded a ‘stage’ in its development on which depends the prognosis, your chances of a cure or, if not, how long you’ve got.
 Initially my score was quite low and I was told my cancer was at stage T1.
 This meant that no surgical or other sort of intervention was necessary and it was just a case of keeping an eye on me and every three months or so having a blood test and, if the test was worrying, a scan.
 To cut a long story short within a year my cancer had reached stage T3 and I had surgery to remove my prostate.
-Unfortunately this turned out to be too late and over the next couple of years, despite various other treatments, radiation, hormones and so on, I raced through all the other stages and am well on my way to oblivion, hence the rather clever title (in my opinion) I’ve given this memoir, Death by Stages.
+Unfortunately this turned out to be too late, it had already spread, and over the next couple of years, despite various other treatments, radiation, hormones and so on, I raced through all the other stages and am well on my way to oblivion, hence the rather clever title (in my opinion) I’ve given this memoir, Death by Stages.

-I’m not sure quite how this memoir will go and it may turn out to be partly a diary of how things go from now on and partly a reflection on my life up to now.
+I’m not sure quite how this memoir will go and it may turn out to be partly a diary of illness and partly a reflection on my life up to now.
 I will try to write something most days but in practice it may only be every few weeks.
 Sometimes it will be about my current situation and sometimes some sort of reflection on aspects of my previous life.
 Of course a reflection can only be a version of the real thing.
 I am a witness to my own life but even so my account may not be reliable.
 Many eye witness accounts of the events of the Second World War and the experience of the blitz in London are notoriously at odds with one another.
 For some it was a time of community, shared concern and support, all mucking in together and singing the old songs in the underground stations and cellars.
 For others it was a time of sexual abuse in the dark, black markets, hypocrisy and exploitation.
 I once went to a reunion at a children’s home with a friend who had spent a few prepubescent years there and in the main had not had a bad experience.
 I met some others who had been children there at the same time who had very different experiences, of fear, neglect and loneliness.
 One in particular, over 30 years later seemed to be still very much affected by this and attributed many of the things that had gone wrong subsequently in his life to the emotional and psychological baggage he was burdened with at that time, the lack of confidence, the sense of worthlessness and betrayal, the habit of defensiveness and blaming others.
 Neither my friend nor this unfortunate individual were miss-remembering, let alone lying.
 They both told the truth as they saw it, remembered it; two different versions but also two different truths.
 There is no reason to believe that any person is the most reliable witness to their own lives.
 This document will be based on my truths as best I can tell them but certainly not ‘the truth’.

 But, for what it’s worth, the following is my story.